fran-scala/ML_exam_PhD/README.md

 # Machine Learning exam PhD
 Little Machine Learning project for the PhD exam.
-Teacher: Jennifer Ngadiuba
+PhD Student: Francesco Scala, Teacher: Jennifer Ngadiuba

 ## Repository content
 The `ML_exam_PhD.ipynb` file is a Jupyter Notebook containing the project's code.
 The `data_dir` is a directory containing some saved data needed to show results without re-running the code for different numbers of qubits (see below).